'Celebrity Apprentice' ratings get no Trump bump, show loses to 'Bachelor'

 It's also well below the 6.6 million average viewers that its reality competition on ABC, "The Bachelor," brought in for its season premiere Monday night.

+"The Bachelor" also crushed "The Celebrity Apprentice" by 62% in the demographic that advertisers love most, those aged 18 to 49 years old.

+NBC came in third for the night in prime time viewers, behind CBS and ABC.

-"The Apprentice" franchise has been an on-again, off-again hit franchise for NBC.
+"The Apprentice" has been an on-again, off-again hit franchise for NBC.
 It was a certified smash when it debuted in 2004, averaging 18.5 million viewers for its premiere episode.

 But Monday's episode of "Celebrity Apprentice" pulled in the mediocre ratings despite coming with a bit more anticipation than usual from viewers interested to see how Schwarzenegger, the former Governor of California, who was cast in September of 2015, would take over the board room from Trump.